jwolfe972/MLB-Analytics-Environment/README.md

 <br>

 ## Why Should You Use This Program?
-    1. This program provides a Game Prediction Model Fully Automated (WIP 🚧)
+    1. This program provides a Game Prediction Model Fully Automated
     2. This program provides a fully automated Baseball Savant Pitch-By-Pitch ETL Process into a Postgres Datawarehouse for easy querying
     3. This program provides custom ML model creation and usage from the MLB Data
     4. This program provides an underlying open-source dashboard tool to build custom visualizations from the data